 Live Stream Publishing Settings

-First up is the option to manually embed live stream content via your online video platform.
-Most video streaming solutions provide embed codes that allow broadcasters to post videos on their websites.
-Dacast makes it exceptionally easy for users broadcasting live video streams.
-To find the code to embed live stream and video-on-demand content, simply click PUBLISH SETTINGS from any of your video content (shown below).
+Dacast makes it exceptionally easy for users to create embedded players on their sites and broadcast live video streams.
+To find the code to embed live stream and video-on-demand content, simply click “Publish Settings” for any of your video content (pictured below).